Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- severe vaginal bleeding;
+- heavy vaginal bleeding;

 - severe pain in the abdominal cavity;

-- signs of pre-eclampsia (a life-threatening condition);
+- signs of preeclampsia (a life-threatening condition);

 - visual impairment;